greyHAIRloss

 Grey Hair Treatments

-Active Substances Used in Grey Hair Cures
+Active Substances Used in Anti-Grey Hair Treatments

 PABA (para-aminobenzoic acid) is often referred to as vitamin BX or B10 and it is believed to be an anti-aging and anti-grey hair vitamin.
 Some research claims that PABA combined with folic acid helps restore hair to its original colour.